compsy/u-can-act/README.md

 - Yarn (on macOS: `brew install yarn`)

 ## Configuration
-The .env.local file is used for storing all ENV variables.
+The `.env` file is used for storing all ENV variables.
 Below is a list of all required ENV variables.

 ### General settings
 ```